angdraug/packer-builder-nspawn/README.md

 - `machines_dir` - Absolute path to the directory where systemd-nspawn expects to find the container chroots.
 Unless you know what you're doing, keep the default `/var/lib/machines`.

+- `timeout` - The timeout in seconds to wait for the container to start.
+The default is 20 seconds.

 See [unstable-minbase.json](/unstable-minbase.json) for an example of how to build a minimal base image with a unique name, install additional software in